-“Volcano threatens to erupt” was the newspaper headline greeting David as he arrived on Montserrat to participate in a biodiversity survey of what was thought to be a volcanically dormant island.
-David was close to the volcano when it first erupted and thought he was going to die: he decided his last act would be to photograph it.
-This talk explains how he survived and went on to witness the evacuations and the disruption to this idyllic island and its friendly people.
-Over a two-month period he saw the island transformed from a relaxed, beautiful Caribbean paradise into an evacuated and dangerous landscape.
+“Volcano threatens to erupt” was the newspaper headline greeting me as I arrived on Montserrat to participate in a biodiversity survey of what was thought to be a volcanically dormant island.
+I was close to the volcano when it first erupted and thought I was going to die: I decided my last act would be to photograph it.
+This talk explains how I survived and went on to witness the evacuations and the disruption to this idyllic island and its friendly people.
+Over a two-month period I saw the island transformed from a relaxed, beautiful Caribbean paradise into an evacuated and dangerous landscape.

-This talk is very popular with clubs and societies because it is full of drama and human interest, as well as giving insights into how a wild animal conservation project works.
+This talk is very popular: it has drama and human interest, as well as giving insights into how a wild animal conservation project works.

-Grand Canyon - Canadian wilderness - Botswana & the Okavango Delta - New Zealand - Utah and Arizona - Antarctica - Pompeii, Herculaneum and Vesuvius - Iceland - My Exploding World - Dolomites: the killing mountains - Expedition planning
+Grand Canyon Etna & Aeolian Islands Canadian wilderness Botswana & Okavango Delta New Zealand Utah & Arizona Antarctica Pompeii, Herculaneum & Vesuvius Iceland My Exploding World Hawaii Expedition planning